 “We’re happy to have Shane, Megan, Aki, and Thomas safely back on Earth after another successful, record-setting long-duration mission to the International Space Station,” said NASA administrator Bill Nelson in the statement.

 “Congratulations to the teams at NASA and SpaceX who worked so hard to ensure their successful splashdown.
 NASA’s Commercial Crew Programme continues to demonstrate safe, reliable transportation to conduct important science and maintenance on the space station,” he added.

-The Crew-2 mission launched April 23 on a Falcon 9 rocket from NASA’s Kennedy Space Center in Florida.
-Crew Dragon Endeavour docked to the Harmony module’s forward port of the space station on April 24, nearly 24-hours after liftoff.
+The Crew-2 mission launched on April 23 on a Falcon 9 rocket from NASA’s Kennedy Space Center in Florida.
+Crew Dragon Endeavour docked to the Harmony module’s forward port of the space station on April 24, nearly 24 hours after liftoff.